generalpacific/question-answer-app/README.md

 This is simple QuestionAnswerApp for android which has exisiting Q&As.
 In portrait mode the question is displayed and when phone is rotated the answer is shown.

 To use the app.
-Import the complete project to eclipse and then export as apk.
+Import the complete project to eclipse and then export as apk or download "QuestionAnswer.apk" which is present above.
 Install the apk  on phone.

 TODOs: